Birth Prep & Parenting Education

 Parent Trust for Washington Children Logo

-Childbirth and new baby classes marked as (PTWC) are offered on our campus in partnership with the Great Starts™ program of Parent Trust for Washington Children.
+Childbirth and new baby classes marked as (PTWC) are offered in partnership with the Great Starts™ program of Parent Trust for Washington Children.

 Scholarships are available for PTWC classes—Please inquire.